In the SIEM app, prebuilt detection rules can be tuned to produce the best possible set of actionable signals. To reduce the noise level, you can:

-To reduce noise for authorized activity, you can do any of these:
+To reduce signal noise for authorized activity, you can do any of these:

-Add an exception to the rules that exclude specific servers, such as
+Add a statement or filter to the rules that exclude specific servers, such as

 the relevant host names, agent names, or other common identifiers.

-Add an exception to the rules that exclude specific
+Add a statement or filter to the rules that exclude specific processes.
+For example,

-Add an exception to the rules that exclude a common user.
+Add a statement or filter to the rules that exclude a common user.

 Another useful technique is to assign lower risk scores to rules triggered by authorized activity.
-This enables detections while keeping the resulting alerts out of high-priority workflows.
+This enables detection while keeping the resulting signals out of high-priority workflows.
 Use these steps:

 Risk score(Edit rule settings → About tab).